alvintrianto/EvermosDynamicsWeb/README.md

 **REPO DIRECTORY GUIDE**
 ```
-- Features : Consist of robot framework based automation for Evermos Features. if you want to add more features just add new file with name [new_feature.robot]
+- Features : Consist of robot framework based automation for Evermos Features.
+If you want to add more features just add new file with name [new_feature].robot
-- Resource : Consist of resource and locator of the web elements. if you want to add more locator and resource just add new file with name [new_locator.yaml] and import to .robot file in Features```
+- Resource : Consist of resource and locator of the web elements.
+If you want to add more locator and resource just add new file with name [new_locator].yaml and import to .robot file in /Features```
 ```